sangvinij/attendance-journal-admin-panel/README.md

 The project provides the following endpoints:

+- swagger/ - info by endpoints
 - auth/users/ - endpoint for creating a new user.
 - auth/users/me/ - endpoint for getting information about the current user.
-- auth/token/login/ - endpoint for getting an authentication token.
+- auth/token/login/ - endpoint for getting token.
-- auth/token/logout/ - endpoint for logging out.
+- auth/token/logout/ - endpoint for deleting token.
+- auth/token/logoutall/ - endpoint for deleting all users's tokens.
+- api/users/list/ - get list of users

 To use these endpoints, follow these steps: